brandur/sorg/content/drafts/hacker-analytics.md

 bin/sync
 ```

-Here's another that starts GoAccess uses my standard logs location, with Gzipped logs streamed into it and filtered through a list of exclusions that I don't care about seeing:
+Here's another that starts GoAccess uses my standard logs location, with Gzipped logs streamed into it and filtered through a list of excluded paths that I don't want to see:

 ``` sh
 #!/bin/bash